tomas-fryza/vhdl-course/lab7-fsm/README.md

 ## Pre-Lab preparation

 1. The Nexys A7 board provides five push buttons.
-See [schematic](https://github.com/tomas-fryza/vhdl-course/blob/master/docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys A7 board and find out the connection of these push-buttons and the active level.
+See [schematic](https://github.com/tomas-fryza/vhdl-course/blob/master/docs/nexys-a7-sch.pdf) or [reference manual](https://reference.digilentinc.com/reference/programmable-logic/nexys-a7/reference-manual) of the Nexys A7 board and find out the connection of these push-buttons and their active level.

    ![nexys A7 led and segment](../lab2-logic/images/nexys-a7_leds-display.png)